keikoro/c3speakers/README.md

     $ python3 c3speakers.py -h

 ##### Find speakers by year
-If you want to find all speakers for a particular year, you can specify that year by starting the script with the ```-y``` argument set:
+If you want to find all speakers for a particular year, start the script with the ```-y``` argument set and provide the year:

     $ python3 c3speakers.py -y 2010